theodore-s-beers/gmail-triage/README.md

 3. Enable the Gmail API:
    - Go to "APIs & Services" > "Library"
    - Search for "Gmail API" and enable it
-4. Create credentials:
+4. Generate credentials:
    - Go to "APIs & Services" > "Credentials"
    - Click "Create Credentials" > "OAuth client ID"
-   - Choose "Desktop application"
+   - Choose "Desktop application" and enter a name for your client
    - Download the JSON file; save as `credentials.json` in the project root

-_I had to go through some other steps, to placate Google.
-I'll try to update this guide eventually._
+5. Add yourself as a user
+   - Go to "APIs & Services" > "OAuth consent screen"
+   - Complete whatever steps Google requires (e.g., "Branding")
+   - Add your own Gmail address under "Audience" > "Test users"

+_Parts of this process can be confusing; but you only need to do it once._

 ### Build and run